KSashaDF/DFTools/README.md

 	- Remove a row from a toolbar tab by clicking the remove row button to the left of the row.
 	- Insert a row in a toolbar tab by clicking the add row button to the left of the row.

-- Add a feature that improves code printing so that locations get properly transfered between plots.
-When copying, a location item will be converted into a "location offset", then, when printing, that "location offset" will be applied to the plot corner location.
-This means that locations will not break when being transferred between plots.
 - Add a feature that improves code printing so that if there is not enough space on the current code line for the printed code, the printed code will roll over to the next line or codespace.
 - Add a StateManager class that will manage the various codetools within the mod and make sure you are not trying to